What do I need to do to apply?

 What are the admissions requirements?

 - Are there any minimal GRE or TOEFL scores needed to get admitted into the MS or PhD programs?
 Our department imposes no minimal score requirements, but please do note that the Rutgers Graduate School publishes minimal requirements for English proficiency.
+A TOEFL or IELTS test score is required if your undergraduate education was completed in a non-English speaking country.
 See http://gradstudy.rutgers.edu/information/international-students.
 During the admission process, we look at all the submitted material.
 Clearly, the better the test scores, the better the chances to get admitted.

 - Do I increase my chances to get accepted if I apply early?
 No.